-Naples, Fl. — GenSpring Family Offices breached its fiduciary duty when it failed to adequately diversify the $30 million portfolio of an ultra high net worth individual and misrepresented that hedge funds it recommended would perform like bonds, according to an arbitration claim filed by Dovin, Malkin & Ficken and Florida based co-counsel Vernon Healy.
+Naples, Fl. — GenSpring Family Offices breached its fiduciary duty when it failed to adequately diversify the $30 million portfolio of an ultra high net worth individual and misrepresented that hedge funds it recommended would perform like bonds, according to an arbitration claim filed by Dovin, Malkin & Ficken and Florida based co-counsel Vernon Litigation.

-The Vernon Healy law firm, co-counsel on the investigation, has broad experience representing ultra high net worth individuals and families in securities fraud and financial disputes.
+The Vernon Litigation law firm, co-counsel on the investigation, has broad experience representing ultra high net worth individuals and families in securities fraud and financial disputes.
 The Dovin, Malkin & Ficken law firm has already secured a $1.3 million arbitration award against GenSpring.
 In that case, the arbitrator found that GenSpring breached its fiduciary duty when it used hedge funds instead of bonds for much of the bond risk portion of that investor’s portfolio.

 The new claim asserts that GenSpring proposed a diversified strategy that would allocate portions of the portfolio between “equity risk” and “bond risk.”
 However, in one meeting attended by GenSpring CEO Mel Lagomasino and Senior Executive Partner Michael Zeuner, the investor was told that GenSpring doesn’t believe in bonds and instead uses low-volatility hedge funds with “bond-like risk” for the bond portion of its clients’ portfolios, according to the claim.

 “GenSpring explained to [the investor] that this approach had been thoroughly tested in all market conditions.
 GenSpring was so confident in these multi-strategy hedge funds that they explained they took much of the risk out of investing by leveling out market cycles with consistent market neutral returns in all environments,” the claim states.